wget Command in Linux with Examples

 Example 26: Temporarily Skip Certificate Checks

 Use --no-check-certificate only during controlled testing when you must reach a host with a broken certificate chain.
-The command below temporarily bypasses verification so you can confirm if TLS is the culprit.
+The flag temporarily bypasses verification so you can confirm if TLS is the culprit.

 Follow up by fixing the certificate or switching to a trusted CA bundle; leaving this flag in production is risky.